Lost Opportunity Cost. Now, this is not like saying, “-Dang it, WHERE’S MY COFFEE?!?!? Or,-“Dang it, my Starbucks coupon expired!!!!!

 - To keep things simple, we’ll use the annual amount of $3,450.

 They both love what they do and plan to work at least until the age of 75.
 Between the ages of 35 to 75, a 40-year span, latte dollars spent add up to a whopping $138,000.
 Wait; we’re not done yet.
-Their advisor zooms in and reveals to them the real “Coffee Cost” or the true lost opportunity cost.
+Their financial professional zooms in and reveals to them the real “Coffee Cost” or the true lost opportunity cost.

 Earning a conservative 3% per year in their savings account, had they been as diligent savers as they are coffee drinkers and pocketed the combined $12 per day, what would their savings account look like by age 75?